Job Evaluation: Methods: Factor Comparison

 - The standard used for determining the pay for each factor may have build in biases that would affect certain groups of employees (females or minorities).

-Biases Examine the Factor dollar weights for inherent biases agains females and minorities.
+- Biases Examine the Factor dollar weights for inherent biases against females and minorities.